Baby Must-Haves for Your Natural Baby Registry

 There isn’t a need for an infant-specific tub when you can have this non-toxic convertible one that will last through toddlerhood.
 The Primo Euro-Bath baby tub is an affordable, made-in-U.S.A. option that’s free of BPAs, PVCs, phthalates and lead.

-Save money by passing on the small thin infant towels that don’t absorb.
-This GOTS certified bamboo hooded towel is super soft, eco-friendly and large enough (34″ x 34″) to last at least a few years or more.
+Save money by passing on the small thin infant towels that don’t absorb and don’t last.
+This premium GOTS certified 100% Organic Turkish cotton hooded towel by The Good Baby is super soft, eco-friendly and large enough (52″ x 29″) to last at least a few years or more.

 Although marketed as wipes, we love to keep the Charlie Banana organic cotton cloths within arm’s reach to clean our baby’s soft skin.
 We also love that it comes in a 10-pack and a percentage of the sale is donated to Operation Smile.

 The made-in-U.S.A.
 Baby Buddy natural bath sponge is our favorite soft sponge because it lasts a long time and is all natural, recyclable and renewable.

 Convertible car seat